 - Growth rate 2020-2030: 6%

-- Postgraduate degree needed: Probably.
-Almost half of job holders have a postgraduate degree.
+- Postgraduate degree needed: Yes.
+More than half of job holders have a postgraduate degree.

 - Starting Salary: $65,100